ErpNetDocs/tech/modules/projects/agile/cases/case-creation.md

 - **Estimated Time Hours** – a forecast of the time required to complete the task
 - **Priority** – from 7 (lowest) to 1 (highest), used to triage tasks and focus effort

+**Iteration planning**
+- **Sprint** – the timebox (iteration) in which the Case is planned to be completed.
+If empty, the Case remains in the backlog.
+  > [!Note]
+  > The dropdown lists only sprints that are not Completed or Cancelled.

+- **Story Points** – an estimate of the effort to complete the Case, expressed in whole numbers and used for sprint planning and velocity tracking.
+Higher values indicate greater complexity or workload.

 **Stakeholder involvement**
 - **Stakeholder Party** – an internal or external party with a vested interest in the outcome of the Case